-- The number of components in the cylinder assembly were reduced from 7 to 5, freeing up production equipment elsewhere in the factory.
+- The number of components in the cylinder assembly were reduced from seven to five, freeing up production equipment elsewhere in the factory.

 - Costs were reduced by eliminating expensive paste-type brazing compound and the high maintenance of related dispensing equipment.